jutge-org/yogi-OLD/README.md

 print(x * y)
 ```

-The `read` function expects that input is available and that its content maches the requested type.
+The `read` function expects that input is available and that its content matches the requested type.
 Otherwise, it raises an exception.

 ## `scan`